codesections/pass-gen/README.md

 * **Secure** — pass-gen uses lengthy wordlists, secure random number generation, and sane defaults to ensure that all generated passphrases are cryptographically impregnable.
 With default settings, the average entropy of a pass-gen generated passphrase is 532 bits.
 Even if an attacker had full knowledge of the wordlist and generation algorithm, the default settings produce a minimum entropy of 93 bits.
 * **Customizable** — The best way to avoid attackers knowing how you generated a password is to generate it in a different way than anyone else.
 Although pass-gen is fully secure without any configuration, you can fully customize the password-generation process, either through command-line options or via a configuration file.
 This customization includes the ability to use any of the dozens of built-in wordlists, or to create your own custom wordlist.
-* **Dependency-free** — Password generation should be lightweight and portable because you never know when you may need to create a new password.
+* **Dependency-free** — Password generation should be lightweight and portable; you never know when you might need a new password.
 To that end, pass-gen does not require installing Python, Perl, NodeJs, Rust, or any other runtime.
 Nor does it require compilation or depend on unusual tools.
 If you can run a Bash script (hint: if you are on Linux, Mac, or Windows 10, you can run Bash), you can run pass-gen.

 ## Installation
 To install pass-gen, run the following command in your terminal: